 The perfect resource for beginner to advanced art marketers looking to learn new skills or hone existing ones.
-Presented by 30-year art industry veteran, Barney Davey.
+The definitive guide to art marketing presented by 30-year art industry veteran, Barney Davey.

 What Is Art Marketing?